guaguabujianle/MGraphDTA/README.md

   + **data** folder contains raw data of the Human and *C.elegans* datasets.
   + **log** folder includes the source codes to record the training process.
   + **dataset.py** file prepares the data for training.
-  + **metrics.py** contains a series of metrics to evalute the model performances.
+  + **metrics.py** contains a series of metrics to evaluate the model performances.
   + **model.py**, the implementation of MGraphDTA can be found here.
-  + **preprocessing.py**, a file that preprocesses the raw data into graph format and should be executed before model trianing.
+  + **preprocessing.py**, a file that preprocesses the raw data into graph format and should be executed before model training.
-  + **test.py**, test a trained model and print the results.
+  + **test.py**, test a trained model, and print the results.
   + **train.py**, train MGraphDTA model.
   + **utils.py** file includes useful tools for model training.
-* **filtered_davis** folder includes the source code of MGraphDTA for regression task in the filtered davis dataset.
+* **filtered_davis** folder includes the source code of MGraphDTA for regression task in the filtered Davis dataset.
 Note that this folder already contains raw data and can be used directly.
-The training, validation, and test sets are extactly the same as MDeePred.
+The training, validation, and test sets are exactly the same as MDeePred.
-* **regression** folder includes the source code of MGraphDTA for regression tasks in the davis and KIBA datasets.
-Note that this folder do not contain raw data.
+* **regression** folder includes the source code of MGraphDTA for regression tasks in the Davis and KIBA datasets.
+Note that this folder does not contain raw data.
 The raw data can be downloaded from https://drive.google.com/file/d/1K21HJI72fmhryjXka_ijCrSgrCdcq2Or/view?usp=sharing
 * **visualization** folder includes the source code for visualization of a trained model.
-Note that this folder incudes a pretrained model for visualization.
+Note that this folder includes a pre-trained model for visualization.
 The raw data can be downloaded from https://drive.google.com/file/d/1K21HJI72fmhryjXka_ijCrSgrCdcq2Or/view?usp=sharing.
   * **visualization_mgnn.py**, this file includes algorithms that can produce heatmaps to reveal how MGraphDTA makes decisions.
-The core of this file is GradAAM class that takes a model and a module (layer) that you want to visualize as input where the module is chosen as the last layer of MGNN in our experiments.
+The core of this file is the GradAAM class that takes a model and a module (layer) that you want to visualize as input where the module is chosen as the last layer of MGNN in our experiments.
 You can also try to visualize other layers.

 ## Step-by-step running: